Let me guess; you’re a special type of person; someone who lives life a little differently.

 - Allow you to work from anywhere, no matter the table height.
 Some stands even allow you to work in bed.

-You can combine a good ergonomic chair with a laptop stand to deal the ultimate one-two combo for posture and bodily fatigue.
+You can combine a good ergonomic chair with a laptop stand to deal with the ultimate one-two combo for posture and bodily fatigue.

 Now that we have posture covered, let’s move on to one more strategy that every remote worker needs in their repertoire…